Skip to main content

 You need to complete all 8 hours of instruction within 12 months of your initial completion date.
 You can spread the required lessons throughout the year as long as you complete them all by the deadline.

-What Happens If You Miss Your HAZWOPER Expiration?
+What Happens If My HAZWOPER Training Expires?

 Can You Complete HAZWOPER Training Online?